ElGranto/AdventuresWithPixel/_posts/2016-05-22-parenting-is-just-for-moms.markdown

 comments:   true
 ---

 Everything's for Moms.
-What about me?
+What about me?<!--more-->

 <img src="/assets/images/MommyHook.JPG" class="float-right" style="width:23rem; padding:0 0 2rem 2rem;" alt="">Something K really wanted as an attachment for the stroller is "The Mommy Hook".
 Essentially a giant carabiner for hanging shopping bags or a purse or what-have-you on the stroller.